palewire/django-calaccess-raw-data/docs/managementcommands.rst

 cleancalaccessrawfile
 ---------------------

-Clean a source CalAccess file and reformat it as a CSV
+Clean a source CAL-ACCESS file and reformat it as a CSV

 .. code-block:: bash

     Usage: manage.py cleancalaccessrawfile [options] <file path>

-    Clean a source CalAccess file and reformat it as a CSV
+    Clean a source CAL-ACCESS file and reformat it as a CSV

     Options:
       -v VERBOSITY, --verbosity=VERBOSITY